MediaArea/RAWcooked/Doc/Case_study.md

 * 143 were 10-bit / 279 12-bit / 598 16-bit
 * The largest reduction in size of any FFV1 was 88% smaller than the source DPX (the largest reductions were from 10/12-bit sequences, with RGB colorspace that had black and white filters applied)
 * The smallest reduction saw the FFV1 just 0.3% smaller than the DPX (the smallest reductions were from RGB and Y-Luma 16-bit image sequences scanned full frame)
-* Across all 1020 encoded sequences the average size of the finished FFV1 was 71% of the original image sequence
+* Across all 1020 encoded sequences the average size of the finished FFV1 was 29% smaller than the source image sequence

 A small group of sequences had their RAWcooked encoding times recorded, revealing an average of 24 hours per sequence.
 The sequences all had finished MKV durations between 5 and 10 minutes and were mostly 16-bit sequebces.
 The fastest encodes took just 7 hours with some taking upto 46 hours.
 There appears to be no cause for these variations in the files themselves and so we must assume that general network activity and/or amount of parallel processes running have influenced these variations.